Poovalingam-17/DSA/Recursion/Subsets Using Recursion/README.md

 possible subsets.

-Additionally, constructing and storing each subset can take up to `O(N)` time.
+Each subset can contain up to `N` characters.

-Therefore, the total complexity can be considered:
+Therefore, considering the cost of creating and storing the subsets:

 ```text
 O(N × 2^N)